Xenoblade Chronicles 2: Release

 A costume based on Rex was added to The Legend of Zelda: Breath of the Wild a few weeks ahead of the game's launch.
 Characters from Xenoblade Chronicles 2 were considered for a position as a playable fighter in Super Smash Bros.
-Ultimates initial roster, but they were ultimately passed over due to poor timing, as according to director Masahiro Sakurai the game was announced to the public far too late in the development of Ultimate.
+Ultimates initial roster, but they were ultimately passed over due to poor timing.
+According to director Masahiro Sakurai, this was because the game was announced to the public far too late in the development of Ultimate.
 Pyra and Mythra were eventually added to the roster as a 2-in-1 fighter via downloadable content in March 2021, along with a new stage and several music tracks.
 While Rex was considered, Sakurai deemed it unfeasible to control both of them at the same time, likening the situation to that of the Ice Climbers, so he was reduced to supportive roles in Pyra and Mythra's moveset.

+On June 9, 2026, during a Nintendo Direct presentation, Nintendo announced updated releases of the Xenoblade Chronicles trilogy for Nintendo Switch 2.
+Xenoblade Chronicles 2 — Nintendo Switch 2 Edition was released on July 30, 2026, with a physical release set to follow on October 1.
+The port features support for higher framerate and resolution, including in cutscenes, and adds several new features, including new cosmetics for Pyra and Mythra, MOMO from the Xenosaga series as an additional Blade, and a new action battle mode titled "Merc Assault" in which players control up to six of their Blades at a time.
+The standalone version of Torna – The Golden Country received a free update on the same day adding the framerate and resolution enhancements.

 Reception

 Pre-launch

 Some critics called the initial reveal of the game "unexpected", with Jeremy Parish of USGamer favorably comparing it to Chrono Cross.
 At the Gamescom event in August 2017, the game received positive early hands-on impressions from gaming sites, being praised for its streamlined combat system and environments.